DeniseLJY/Bayesian-Optimization/PES/README.md

 This folder contains functions needed to implement PES acquisition function.

+The uploaded functions are called in test_PES.ipynb